PeterCamilleri/CX16/README.md

 To serve the target groups, the goals of this repository are:

+* Provide insight and documentation of the hardware and software resources of the CX16.
 * To provide code/tools that may be of use to a potential CX16 programmer.
 * As a tutorial/reference to useful methods and concepts of use to anyone learning about programming.